 While some of the funding to deliver the project is currently in place, other sources of funding need to be confirmed if the project is to move forward.

-TfL says that it’s working with the local councils and seeking to tap into national government funding — the most likely option being transport upgrade funding which is linked to house building — which also explains the Colliers Wood preference.
+TfL says that it’s working with the local councils and seeking to tap into national government funding — the most likely option being transport upgrade funding which is linked to housing developments — which also explains the Colliers Wood preference.
 Nearly 10,000 additional homes could be built if the tram service is constructed.

 The Tram extension projected to cost around £330 million and TfL has committed £70 million to the scheme with another £30 million split between Merton and Sutton councils.